ringosham/Osz-Song-Exporter/README.md

 The Java compiler is a little bit buggy.
 UI elements may not work on first time compile.
 In this case, just recompile until it works.
 ##Things to note
+Depending on how many beatmaps you have, the process may take from less than 30 seconds to more than 5 minutes.

 This program is only tested in Windows 64-bit, but it should work on all operating systems.

 The FFmpeg binary is only 32-bit in Linux and macOS.
 Please make sure you have the dependencies for conversion.